lorossi/MK8D-analysis/README.md

 The script `create_builds.py` loads all the entities from the database via the `MK8Deluxe` class, a wrapper around the `sqlite3` module.
 Via the aforementioned dunder methods, the single entities loaded are then added together, creating an instance of the `Build` class.

-The builds are then saved into another `sqlite` database and inside a (pretty big) `csv` file in order to be used later.
+The builds are then saved into another `sqlite` database and inside a (pretty big) `csv` file to be used later.

 ### Find builds

 The script `find_builds.py` loads all the created builds in the previous step and filters them according to the user's needs, thanks to the `MK8DeluxeBuilds` class.

-In order to do so, the script:
+To do so, the script:

 - Accepts a minimum and maximum value for each stat
-- Orders the builds in a order according to the user's needs
+- Orders the builds in an order according to the user's needs
-- Computes a score for each build, according on some custom weights
+- Computes a score for each build, according to some custom weights
 - Limits the number of builds to be shown

 All of these manipulations are done via dunder methods, which makes the code very readable *(I hope)* as it reduces the overall verbosity and makes the code more compact.